+Principal Occupation(s)

-Name, Address (1) , Age and Position(s) with Company Term of Office (2) and Length of Time Served Principal Occupation(s) Other Public Directorships Held by Director During the Past 5 Years Aron I. Schwartz Age: 51 Director 2012 - 2023 Aron I. Schwartz has served as a member of the Board since 2012.
+Aron I. Schwartz has served as a member of the Board since 2012.
 He has been a Managing Director at ACON Investments since July 2014.
 Mr. Schwartz is the founder of Constructivist Capital, LLC, a firm that works with family offices and alternative asset management firms to pursue attractive investment opportunities.
-He was previously a consultant to and a Managing Director at Avenue Capital from 2012 to 2014.
-None and held various positions culminating in Managing Director of Fenway Partners, a middle market private equity firm based in New York, from 1999 to 2011.
+He was previously a consultant to and a Managing Director at Avenue Capital from 2012 to 2014, and held various positions culminating in Managing Director of Fenway Partners, a middle market private equity firm based in New York, from 1999 to 2011.
 From 1997 to 1999, Mr. Schwartz was an associate in the Financial Entrepreneurs Group of Salomon Smith Barney, where he worked on a variety of financings and advisory assignments.
 He also serves or has served on the board of directors of a number of other public and private companies, including Invacare Corporation, True Value Company, 1-800 Contacts, Inc., Commonwealth Laminating & Coating, Inc., Easton Bell Sports, Inc., STVT-AAI Education Inc., Igloo Products Corp., APR Energy, PLC, Borden Dairy Holdings and ATU Auto Technick-Unger.
 In addition, Mr. Schwartz previously served on the board of directors of the Open Road Foundation and US-ASEAN Business Council.
-Mr. Schwartz, a Certified Management Accountant, received his J.D. and M.B.A with honors from U.C.L.A. and his B.A. and B.S.E. cum laude from the Wharton
+Mr. Schwartz, a Certified Management Accountant, received his J.D. and M.B.A with honors from U.C.L.A. and his B.A. and B.S.E. cum laude from the Wharton School at the University of Pennsylvania.